 We’re all trying to eat healthier these days.
 But c’mon – you can’t live your life eating nothing but rice cakes and tofu.
 You’ve got to keep those taste buds entertained from time to time!

-But her hubby loves sweet treats.
-So how will she help him stay on track during this long challenge?
+And her hubby loves sweet treats.
+But without refined sugar, how can she provide sweets?
+How will she help him stay on track during this month-long challenge?

 She did lots of research into ways to enjoy sweet treats without buckling in their refined sugar-free quest.

 No-Bake Peanut Butter Fudge Recipe

 …from Ashley: I don’t want to take credit for being creative enough to have created this no-bake peanut butter fudge from scratch.